When to See an Infectious Disease Specialist

 Recurrent or Chronic Infections

-Frequent or long-lasting infections can significantly affect your quality of life and may indicate underlying issues, such as a compromised immune system or structural abnormalities.
-Infectious disease doctors excel at identifying and addressing these recurring problems.
+Infectious disease doctors excel at identifying and addressing these recurrent infections and related problems.
 They can perform specialized tests to uncover the cause and work with you to develop strategies to reduce infection frequency.
-Whether it is recurrent urinary tract infections, sinus infections or skin infections, their expertise can provide much-needed relief and prevention plans.
+Whether it is recurrent urinary tract infections, sinus infections or skin infections, their expertise can provide much-needed relief.

 Thompson W. Liddell, MD, works with patients at Hattiesburg Clinic Infectious Diseases to understand the root cause of chronic infections.
 “Recurrent infections often indicate a deeper problem that requires a closer look.
 These aren’t just isolated events; they can point to immune system deficiencies or other underlying health conditions,” Dr. Liddell notes.
 “Our goal is to identify and address these causes, not just treat the symptoms.”